 Make a plan

 Make sure you have a plan.
 Discuss how you are going to make this work.
-Sharing the parental leave.
+Sharing parental leave.
 How you will share the cooking, changing diapers, putting the baby to sleep or picking up from kindergarten.
 Make a plan for both of you to get some free time to do something for yourself or together.
-Put the hours into the plan, for taking a run, reading a book, meeting with friends or something else you want to do – for both parents.
+Put the hours into the plan.
+Take a run, read a book, meet up with friends or something else you want to do.
+This goes for both parents.

 Stick to the plan